Lounge in your Ideal Beer Garden This September

 Sharing Historic Odessa grounds with the Community

-This area is marked for a new walking trail open to the visiting public.
-In addition to new trails, wood duck nesting and bluebird boxes will be placed in appropriate areas to encourage wildlife, protect the box turtle habitat, and work to preserve and interpret the rich history of the watermen who depended on the river.
+This area is marked with a new walking trail open to the visiting public.
+In addition to new trails, wood duck nesting and bluebird boxes have been placed in appropriate areas to encourage wildlife, protect the box turtle habitat, and work to preserve and interpret the rich history of the watermen who depended on the river.
 Learn more about this purchase »